syncfusion-content/fileformat-docs/File-Formats/DocIO/FAQ.md

 Essential DocIO library uses Points for measurement properties in a Word document.

-##  Could not find Syncfusion.OfficeChartToImageConverter assembly in .Net 3.5 framework, does it mean there is no support for chart conversion in this framework?
+##  Could not find Syncfusion.OfficeChartToImageConverter assembly in .NET 3.5 Framework, does it mean there is no support for chart conversion in this Framework?

-Yes, OfficeChartToImageConverter assembly is not supported in .Net 3.5 framework and it is available in .Net 4.0 framework.
+Yes, OfficeChartToImageConverter assembly is not supported in .NET 3.5 Framework and it is available in .NET 4.0 Framework.

 ## Can the chart data be refreshed?